GSA/digitalgov.gov/content/posts/2013-09-17-usability-testers-unite-join-our-community.md

 ---
-url: /2013/09/17/usability-testers-unite-join-our-community/
 date: 2013-09-17 8:53:11 -0400
 title: Usability testers unite!
 Join our Community
 summary: 'I&rsquo;m the kind of guy who loves tests.
 Not SATs, or BMI tests, but usability tests: connecting target customers with a government website and watching how they interact with it.
-Our DigitalGov User Experience Program (formerly known as First Fridays) has taught dozens of agencies how to conduct these'
+Our DigitalGov User Experience Program (formerly known as First Fridays) has taught dozens of agencies how to conduct'
 authors:
   - jonathan-rubin
 categories:
-  - 'User Testing and Research'
+  - 'User Testing &amp; Research'
 tag:
   - DigitalGov User Experience Program
   - GSA